How to Give a Cat Insulin

 Properly store medical waste.

 Do not reuse insulin syringes or throw them into the regular trash.
 You can purchase a medical waste container to keep syringes safely out of harm’s reach or you can make your own.
 A coffee can with an opening cut in the plastic top or a large tin soda will work well as makeshift containers for used syringes.
-When the can is full, you can bring it with you to your next visit and we will dispose it for you for a small fee.
+When the can is full, you can bring it with you to your next visit and we will dispose it for you.

 Try to administer insulin in a calm setting.